mazu0/blevefdb/readme.md

 BleveFDB
 ======

 [FoundationDB](https://www.foundationdb.org/) key-value store implementation for [Bleve](http://blevesearch.com/) text indexing library.
-Currently in development so use with care (see warning at the bottom).
+Currently in development so use with care.

 Prerequisites
 ------